-- D The Cg core runtime library for managing parameters and loading programs - □ The CgGL runtime library for OpenGL based applications - D The CgD3D8 runtime library for DirectX 8 based applications - D The CgD3D9 runtime library for DirectX 9 based applications - CgFX has been incorporated directly into the Cg Runtime libraries
+- □ The Cg core runtime library for managing parameters and loading programs - □ The CgGL runtime library for OpenGL based applications - □ The CgD3D8 runtime library for DirectX 8 based applications - □ The CgD3D9 runtime library for DirectX 9 based applications - Since Cg 1.4, CgFX is incorporated directly into the Cg Runtime libraries.
+With Cg 1.5, CgFX supports Direct3D as well as OpenGL.